Lamb-Project/Lamb-Project-Website/content/en/_index.md

 - Private bases to prevent unauthorized use

 ### Growing Ecosystem
+- **Modular and extensible architecture**: designed to incorporate new features without affecting the core
+- Customizable ingestion plugins for different data sources
+- Open API for third-party integrations
-Ingestion plugins and new features without dependence on a single AI provider.
+- Continuous updates without dependence on a single AI provider
+- Flexible data model that evolves with educational needs

 ---